Chasing the Dime: Plot summary

 Believing that Nicole, once an employee at Pierce's company, is colluding with rivals, Pierce goes to her house.
 She denies it and, in a heated moment, the two briefly have sex before she kicks him out.
 Pierce visits Robin (real name Lucy) to apologize.
 She tells him Grady's car was at Lilly's house when she disappeared.
 Recognizing the car as Zeller's, Pierce works with Renner to bait Zeller into his work's laboratory and get a confession.
-That night, after being locked in, Zeller admits that big names in the pharmaceutical industry paid him to sabotage Pierce's project, and that he targeted Lilly knowing Pierce would want to atone for the death of his sister, an escort that was murdered.
+That night, after being locked in, Zeller admits that big names in the pharmaceutical industry paid him to sabotage Pierce's project, and that he targeted Lilly knowing Pierce would want to atone for the death of his sister, an escort who was murdered.
 Before Renner can arrest him, Wentz and Six-Eight arrive and a shootout ensues, killing Six-Eight and Zeller.
 Pierce turns off the voice-activated lights, grabs a hidden gun off Zeller, and hides.
 When Wentz finds him, Pierce reactivates the lights and shoots him twice in the head, killing him.
 He finds Renner wounded and calls for backup.
 In the aftermath, Pierce discusses with Condon their next steps now that their project has been greenlit, and seeks to make amends with Nicole.

 Continuity

-Pierce's sister Isabelle was a victim of the Dollmaker, a serial killer that was shot and killed by Harry Bosch in The Concrete Blonde (1994).
-Janis Langwiser also advised Bosch in Angel's Flight (1999).
+Pierce's sister Isabelle was a victim of the Dollmaker, a serial killer who was shot and killed by Harry Bosch in The Concrete Blonde (1994).
+Janis Langwiser also advised Bosch in Angels Flight (1999).
 Detective Bob Renner later works alongside Bosch in the Open-Unsolved Unit in The Closers (2005).
 The adult website that Wentz runs, "LA-Darlings," is mentioned as being used by another character in The Lincoln Lawyer (2005) to advertise their services.